MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Navigating

 Pipeline queries can be `run` on data knot.
-For example, to list all department names, we write `It.department.name`:
+For example, to list all department names, we write `It.department.name`.
+In this pipeline, `It` means "use the current input".
+The dotted notation lets one navigate via hierarchy.

     run(ChicagoData, It.department.name)
     #=>